ruhulaminparvez/resellable/resellable-client/README.md

-## Resellable Client (Assignment 12)
+# Project: Resellable - Client Side

-Resellable is ReSale seller proudcts type website and this is the `client side` of the website.
+**Resellable** is a platform for reselling products, allowing users to browse, manage, and purchase items.
+This is the client-side of the website, offering a seamless shopping experience.

 ### Live Site
 [Resellable Client](https://resaller-80d96.web.app/) <br>